 Jenna and Marlena are finally reunited, but both their families are unrecognizable.
 Once uptight and disapproving of Jenna, Marlena’s parents are now drunk and apathetic towards her.
 Mary Penny, Marlena’s mom, has aged ten years in the last few months.
 Wylie, Marlena’s brother is missing and their once clean home is a wreck.
 The only person acting seemingly normal is Marlena, playing the victim and almost convincing Jenna that she is back to her innocent sweet self.

 Meanwhile, Jenna’s mom is in jail with some of the Manson girls arrested during the raid.
 Sadie brags to her about the Tate murders.
-Jenna’s mom rats them out immediately.
+Jenna’s mom rats them out immediately and garnishes a release.
+She instantly informs Jenna and Wiley where Marlena is living surrounded by murderers – Death Valley

-Jenna rides Prettyface into the remote section of the Panamint Valley, arriving just in time to get Marlena out of there before the police show up and arrest everyone for the murders.
+Jenna rides Prettyface into the remote section of the Panamint Valley, arriving just in time to get Marlena out of there before the police show up and arrest everyone.
+Prettyface, Jenna and Marlena make it back to Wiley’s truck, only to discover: Marlena is pregnant.

 The room for more casting lies in the roles of the Penny family: John and Mary Penny and their son Wiley, as well as the character of Jenna’s deadbeat mom which I feel would play in more detail in the series – we could put her in jail with Sadie as her lover when she admits to the murders.